coot/free-category/examples/README.md

 Example State Machine using 'EffCat'

 The example state machine is inspired by
-`State Machines All The Way Down` by Edwin Bradly, 2017 https://www.youtube.com/watch?v=xq7ZuSRgCR4
+`State Machines All The Way Down` by Edwin Brady, 2017 https://www.youtube.com/watch?v=xq7ZuSRgCR4

 It allows to login, access a secret token and logout.